csc-training/elements-of-hpc/parallel-computing-concepts/concepts.md

 present in a serial program.
 There may be some redundant computations, data may need to be communicated, and processing units may need to be synchronized.
-If there is an imbalance in the distribution of the workload, execution time is limited by the slowest execution unit, and the others need to wait its completion.
-There can be also serial parts in the program, i.e. parts that cannot be parallelized.
+If there is an imbalance in the distribution of the workload, execution time is limited by the slowest execution unit, and the others need to wait for its completion.
+There can also be serial parts in the program, i.e. parts that cannot be parallelized.
 If we designate with $$p_f$$ the fraction of the problem that can be parallelized, then the maximum possible speed-up (so called Amdahl's law) is